 If the custodial parent does not provide good cause verification/documentation as required by policy, notify the custodial parent of this decision and proceed to provide child support services to the noncustodial parent.
-The Division of Child Support must provide services to the noncustodial parent, if the custodial parent does not prove good cause or complete a IV-D application.
+MDHS must provide services to the noncustodial parent, if the custodial parent does not prove good cause or complete a IV-D application.